Can AC maintenance help your allergy symptoms?

 When AC maintenance is neglected, condensate lines and drain pans can become clogged with grime and sediment.
 That means the moisture that your AC system removes from the air has nowhere to go.
 The problem starts with water accumulating in the pan, and eventually leaking out to cause water damage.
 All that accumulating water is a breeding ground for mold, mildew and bacteria, which builds up on your equipment, and eventually makes its way into the ducts.
 Before you have any idea what’s going on, you’re breathing in a lot of nasty stuff.
 The result?
 Allergy symptoms, not to mention the potential for system breakdowns.

-AC maintenance prevents the problems caused by standing water by clearing your drain lines and pan of all the sediment that causes clogs and water buildup.
+Regular maintenance prevents water problems by clearing your drain lines and pan of all the sediment that causes clogs and water buildup.

 Related article: HVAC System Maintenance, Humidity and Your Poor Indoor Air Quality

-Technically, duct cleaning is not normally done as part of preventative AC maintenance, but regular inspections can uncover problems with dusty or moldy ducts that are causing allergy symptoms.
+Technically, duct cleaning is not normally done as part of regular preventative AC maintenance.
+However, you can have your maintenance tech inspect your ducts to check for dust and mold that may be worsening your allergy symptoms.

 Especially when AC maintenance has been neglected for a while, it’s not uncommon for all the dust, grime, debris and even mold from your system to accumulate in your air ducts.
 That’s bad news for your indoor air quality.
-If you see dust coming out of your AC registers, or you’re noticing unpleasant mildew odors on a regular basis, it may be time to look into cleaning your ducts.
-Your AC maintenance technician can help with that, too.
+If you see dust coming out of your AC registers, or you notice unpleasant mildew odors on a regular basis, it may be time to look into cleaning your ducts.
+Your HVAC service provider can help with that, too.

-It’s important to realize that investing in AC maintenance actually saves you money as well as improving your comfort and improving your allergy symptoms.
-AC maintenance is proven to reduce repair expenses, make your equipment last longer, and even cut your electric bills.
+It’s important to realize that investing in HVAC maintenance actually saves you money as well as improving your comfort and improving your allergy symptoms.
+Regular maintenance is proven to reduce repair expenses, make your equipment last longer, and even cut your electric bills.
 Find out more from these free resources: